House of Croÿ: Origins

 The only line of the House of Croÿ existing today, that of Croÿ-Solre, descends from Antoine le Grand's younger brother, Jean II de Croÿ (1395–1473), who governed Hainaut and Namur in the name of the Dukes of Burgundy.
 His dominions were centred on the town of Chimay, of which he became the first count.
 In 1430, he was made one of the first Knights of the Order of the Golden Fleece.

 Jean II's grandson, Count Charles de Croÿ-Chimay (1455–1527), made a name for himself in the Battle of Guinegate in 1479.
 He succeeded to the county of Chimay in 1482 and to the possessions of his mother, a countess of Mors-Saarwerden, several years later.
 In 1500, Charles was summoned to take part in the baptism of the future emperor Charles V, during whose minority he served as one of the governors.
 The Prince of Chimay had many children by his wife, Louise d'Albret, sister of Jean d'Albret, King of Navarre.
 Only two daughters reached the age of majority, Anne inheriting Chimay while Marguerite obtained Wavrin.
 The former married a cousin, Philippe II de Croÿ, Duke of Arschot (see above), and their children succeeded to the principality of Chimay.

-Jacques III de Croÿ-Sempy (1508–1587) was Jean II's great grandson and Charles de Chimay's nephew.
+Jacques III de Croÿ-Sempy (1508–1587) was Jean II's great-grandson and Charles de Chimay's nephew.
 It was through his mother, Louise of Luxembourg, that he succeeded to the Château of Fontaine-l'Évêque in 1529, later obtaining more lands as a dowry for his three marriages.
 His last wife, Yolande de Lannoy, brought the manors of Molembais, Solre, and Tourcoing to the House of Croÿ.
 Their son Philippe was the first to style himself Count of Solre.
-He died in Bohemia in 1612, leaving two daughters and four sons, of whom the eldest succeeded as the 2nd Count of Solre.
+He died in Bohemia in 1612, leaving two daughters and four sons, of whom the eldest, Jean de Croÿ, Count of Solre, inherited his titles and distinguished himself at the Spanish court.
 A younger son married the 1st Duchess of Havré, giving birth to the second line of Croÿ-Havré, which expired in 1839 (see above).